 2. Pointing the Flash Directly Into the Room

 Using a flash is sometimes necessary.
 But pointing a flash directly into the room will almost always give too harsh of a look.
 Instead, you’ll want to bounce the light off a wall or the ceiling.
-This helps to diffuse it, softening the harsh “flash look” that it would otherwise have with a bright centre and quick drop-off of light towards edges.
+This helps to diffuse it, softening the harsh “flash look” that it would otherwise have with a bright center and quick drop-off of light towards edges.

 The simple change of bouncing the flash rather than just pointing it in can completely change the feel of your photos.
 Be sure to make the flash a bit brighter when you bounce it.
 The light has to travel farther to fill those shadows!